-Greensville County was founded on November 28, 1780 from Brunswick County (Additional part of Brunswick County was added in 1787 and part of Sussex County was added in 1802) .
+Greensville County was established on November 28, 1780 from Brunswick County (Additional part of Brunswick County was added in 1787 and part of Sussex County was added in 1802) .
 This county was named for Richard Grenville, commander of the English expedition to found Roanoke Colony.

 Greensville County vital records can be found at the Virginia Department of Health (VDH) Office of Vital Records which has Birth and Death Records since June 14, 1912 and copies of Marriage and Divorce Records since 1918 to present.
 Please refer to the information to the Statewide Vital Records in Virginia for current fees and application process.

 You can search online for Greensville County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Greensville Co.
 Virginia Birth, Marriage, Divorce, Death Certificate Applications to mail.

 The Archives Division has copies of surviving birth and death records for the period 1853 to 1896 and marriage records prior to 1936.
 Another resource is the Greensville/Emporia Health Department, 140 Uriah Branch Way, Emporia, Virginia 23847; (434) 348-4235

 What Greensville County, VA census records are available?